-Earnings per share (EPS) before other items, and foreign exchange impacts from revaluation of the balance sheet, tax affected.
+Earnings per share ("EPS") before other items, and foreign exchange impacts from revaluation of the balance sheet, tax affected.
 Pre 2010, EPS-Normalized is EPS before other items.

 Linamar's Management has delivered strong long-term growth over a sustained period of time.
-Normalized EPS has grown at a CAGR of 8.7% over the period of 2020-2021.
-This is despite the fact the core U.S. Light Vehicle Sales market over that same period has essentially stayed flat averaging just under 16M vehicles.
-This highlights Management's sound strategy execution and prudent operational management to grow sales, maintain competitiveness and deliver earnings.
+Normalized EPS growth has shown a consistent trend over the period of 2001 to 2022.
+This is despite the fact the core U.S. light vehicle sales market over that same period has essentially stayed flat or even trended down slightly averaging just approximately 15.5M vehicles.
+This highlights Management's sound strategy execution and prudent operational management to grow sales, maintain competitiveness as well as diversify the business.

-What We Do What We Don't Do ~ Compensate based on performance × No floor for "at risk" variable compensation ~ Significant portion of pay is at risk and based on performance, variable compensation can and has gone to zero dollars × Do not encourage excessive risk-taking with short-term incentives ~ Deferral of a significant portion of variable compensation × We do not guarantee a minimum level of vesting in our performance share units ~ Total sum of mid and long-term incentive awards subject to performance of share price at time of grant and vesting × We do not have employment agreements with multi-year guarantees ~ External independent advice as necessary × No repricing of underwater stock options ~ Stock options are not excessively dilutive × We do not adjust executive compensation calculation for unusual items (e.g., COVID-19 shutdowns) ~ Calculate and disclose the year-end dilution level of stock options as a percentage of shares outstanding ~ Minimum share ownership guidelines for CEO ~ Double Trigger change of Control ~ Peer group used for benchmarking ~ Compensation is linked directly to our strategy, using financial and non-financial, and absolute and relative performance metrics ~ Arrange a portal on our website to provide investors an opportunity to directly comment on executive compensation
+Wha t We Do Wha at We Don't Do ✓ Compensate based on performance × No floor for "at risk" variable compensation ✓ Significant portion of pay is at risk and based on performance, variable compensation can and has gone to zero dollars × Do not encourage excessive risk-taking with short-term incentives ✓ Deferral of a significant portion of variable compensation × We do not guarantee a minimum level of vesting in our performance share units ✓ Total sum of mid and long-term incentive awards subject to performance of share price at time of grant and vesting × We do not have employment agreements with multi-year guarantees ✓ External independent advice as necessary × No repricing of underwater stock options ✓ Stock options are not excessively dilutive × We do not adjust executive compensation calculation for other items (e.g., write-downs, COVID-19 shutdowns).
+Reported earnings directly correlate to compensation earned, no adjustment. ✓ Calculate and disclose the year-end dilution level of stock options as a percentage of shares outstanding ✓ Minimum share ownership guidelines for CEO ✓ Double Trigger change of Control ✓ Peer group used for benchmarking ✓ Compensation is linked directly to our strategy, using financial and non-financial, and absolute and relative performance metrics ✓ Arrange a portal on our website to provide investors an opportunity to directly comment on executive compensation